 Vedic Maths is a system of Mental Calculation and reasoning.
-Vedic maths formulas is a mathematical concept based on ancient Indian scripts called Veda.
+It has 29 Vedic Maths formulas, which are mathematical concept based on ancient Indian scripts called Veda.
 It is fast, efficient and easy to learn.
 Vedic mathematics is a very versatile and a majority of the time it is very helpful to solve the tedious question of arithmetic and algebraic operations in a simple and fast way.

-Today I am discussing all the Vedic maths formulas.
+Today I am discussing all the 29 Vedic Maths formulas.
 Basically, all the sutra are written in Sanskrit name.
 It will be difficult to understand who don’t know Sanskrit but don’t worry here I am writing the English name simultaneously.

-List of All Sutra in Sanskrit ( Vedic maths formulas)
+List of All Sutra in Sanskrit ( 29 Vedic Maths formulas)

 1. Ekadhikena Purvena: By one more than the previous one –